OpenOverlayRouter/oor/README.md

 Open Overlay Router can be configured as a basic MS/MR where configured EID prefixes can be registered by xTRs.
 OOR will also reply to MapRequests addressed to those prefixes.
+MS can be associated with an RTR in order to provide NAT support to xTRs/MN.
 To configure Open Overlay Router as a MS/MR, select the corresponding operating-mode and fill the parameters of the MS section of the configuration file.